n0nick/iterated_learning_model/README.md

    Substring algorithm requires exact matches only (no word difference calculation) and requires that they are totally common (no probability used).
+5. Invention can be done partially: if a learner is missing only a part of a meaning, there is a (low) probability that they might choose to invent it (generate a rnadom word for it).

 ## References